erikdubois/Ultimate-Linux-Mint-18-Mate/README.md

 This is my way of working when installing a new operating system.

-First upgrade kernel, nvidia and mate/nemo.
+First upgrade kernel, nvidia and caja (if possible).

-If everything is still working we can install the software and start customizing the system.
+If everything is still working, we can install the software and start customizing the system.

-#1 Kernel, mate and nvidia
+#1 Kernel and nvidia

 As described at http://erikdubois.be/ I try to get the latest of everything.
 This attitude tends to break things.
 You have been warned.
 But the best way to learn about linux.